-- bring along your letter from the Department of Immigration and Border Protection.
+- bring along your letter from the Department of Home Affairs.

-- bring along photo identification (eg. passport or drivers licence).
+- bring along original photo identification (eg. passport or drivers licence).

 Electoral enrolment and voting at Federal, State and Local Government Elections is compulsory for all Australian citizens (by birth or naturalisation) 18 years of age or older.